Humanities

 Open to: 10

 This survey course in United States history will examine the major historical forces and events which have shaped our country.
-Students will review both early and more contemporary American history and examine significant factors that continue to have relevance to our society..
+Students will review both early and more contemporary American history and examine significant factors that continue to have relevance to our society.
 Students will learn to employ primary sources, secondary texts, and multimedia offerings to gain a profound understanding of American history and culture.
 The course will focus on developing students’ abilities to think critically, write clearly articulated and well-substantiated arguments, and develop the confidence and skills to participate in class discussions and debates.
-Students will finish the year by writing a major research paper, which will require students to utilize research skills, make clear connections between history and the present, and write cogently and convincingly.
+Students will finish the year by writing an integrated research paper in conjunction with their American Literature course, which will require students to utilize research skills, make clear connections between history and the present, and write cogently and convincingly.
 This course integrates with the American Literature course to develop a curriculum in which literature supports and reinforces studies in United States history.

 Subject Area: History, American Studies